tmokenc/IPK2024-Projekt1/README.md

 ## Introduction <a id="introduction"></a>

-This project implements a chat client for the IPK24chat protocol, which relies on UDP/TCP protocols.
-The protocol's specification can be found [here](https://git.fit.vutbr.cz/NESFIT/IPK-Projects-2024/src/branch/master/Project%201).

-### Protocol
 A networking protocol is a set of rules and conventions that govern communication between devices within a network.
 It defines how data is transmitted, received, and processed, ensuring seamless interaction between different systems.
 This project will utilize two of the most famous protocols currently operating on the internet: UDP and TCP.

 #### TCP (Transmission Control Protocol) <a id="tcp"></a>